tedmoore/schelp2/docs/Classes/PatternProxy.md

 ### `defaultQuant`
 set the default quantization value for the class. (default: nil)
 ### `defaultValue`
 a default return value, if no source is given. the default is 1.0 (it is not 0.0 in order to make it safe for durations).
-This is used in [#-endless](#-endless).
+This is used in [endless](#endless).

 ## Instance Methods